nla-group/classix/README.md

 The group centers, shown as the small red boxes, can be thought of as a coarse representation of the data.
 Each group center is associated with a group of data points, and groups are merged into clusters.
 The `explain` method returns a textual summary of the clustering:

 ```
-A clustering of 1000 data points with 2 features has been performed.
+CLASSIX clustered 1000 data points with 2 features.
 The radius parameter was set to 0.10 and minPts was set to 99.
-As the provided data has been scaled by a factor of 1/8.12,
+As the provided data was auto-scaled by a factor of 1/8.12,
-data points within a radius of R=0.10*8.12=0.81 were aggregated into groups.
+points within a radius R=0.10*8.12=0.81 were grouped together.
 In total, 7003 distances were computed (7.0 per data point).
-This resulted in 163 groups, each uniquely associated with a group center.
+This resulted in 163 groups, each with a unique group center.
 These 163 groups were subsequently merged into 7 clusters.
-In order to see a visual representation of the clustered data, use .explain(plot=True).
+For a visualisation of the clusters, use .explain(plot=True).
 In order to explain the clustering of individual data points,
-use .explain(ind1) or .explain(ind1, ind2) with indices of the data points.
+use .explain(ind1) or .explain(ind1, ind2) with data indices.
 ```

 In order to explain the cluster assignment of a particular data point, simply provide its index to the explain method: